biancarsbio/biancarsbio/README.md

 🧬 Researching gynecological cancer, histopathology, immunology, and biomarker discovery in the [Endometriosis Oncogenomics and Pathology Research Lab
 ](https://www.edgeresearch.ca/bianca).

-🎓 PhD in Molecular & Morphofunctional Biology (UNICAMP), focused on urogenital carcinogenesis and immunotherapy; PhD research partially conducted at UBC/OVCARE.
+🎓 PhD in Molecular & Morphofunctional Biology (UNICAMP), focused on urogenital carcinogenesis and immunotherapy; PhD research partially conducted at UBC.

 🔍 MSc in Biosciences (UNESP) with a focus on reproductive toxicology.

-📚 BSc + Teaching Degree in Biological Sciences (UNESP).
+📚 BSc + Teaching Degree in Biology (UNESP).

 🌎 Passionate about translational research and improving women's health.